jamesalexatkin/caribou-visualiser/README.md

 ## 🙏 Acknowledgements

 The dataset of US counties used is provided under `datasets` courtesy of [Eric Celeste](https://eric.clst.org/tech/usgeojson/).
+These were originally taken from the US Census Bureau.